Chemicals Management Plan Progress Report

 Under the CMP’s New Substances Program, nanomaterials are assessed to determine if there is a risk posed to human health or the environment, and to manage any risks.
 Work so far has allowed Canada to understand that there is no need to develop a specific regulatory regime to deal with nanomaterials; the current regulatory framework, with some adjustment, is suitable.

-Watch for the Canada-U.S. Regulatory Cooperation Council to hold its final stakeholder workshop and issue its final reports in early 2014.
+Watch for the Canada-U.S. Regulatory Cooperation Council to hold its final stakeholder workshop and issue its final reports in fall 2014.
 The reports will include recommendations about ways in which Canada and the U.S. can align their nanomaterial regulatory work, including the application of consistent risk assessment approaches and methodologies and identifying categories of nanomaterials.

 International component of the Chemicals Management Plan